-If you or another emergency response organization established an Incident Command Center prior to the arrival of ONEOK personnel, the first ONEOK employee who arrives at the site should be introduced to the Incident Commander as the ONEOK Representative..
+If you or another emergency response organization established an Incident Command Center prior to the arrival of ONEOK personnel, the first ONEOK employee who arrives at the site should be introduced to the Incident Commander as the ONEOK Representative...

-PRODUCTS/DOT GUIDEBOOK ID#/GUIDE#: Natural Gas Liquids 1972
+PRODUCTS/DOT GUIDEBOOK ID#/GUIDE#:Natural Gas Liquids 1972 115 operation.

+Carter Fallon Richland

-Richland Fallon Wibaux
+Roosevelt Wibaux

 Changes may occur.
-Contact the operator to discuss their pipeline systems and areas of operation.
+Contact the operator to